amirrezaDev1378/swr-codegen/readme.md

 1. create a javascript file anywhere in your project e.g. `codegen-config.js`

 2. add your configs:

+you can use the init command : `swr-codegen --init` to create a config file with default configs, or you can create a config file manually:

 ```js
 const fs = require("fs");